vidura13/Event-management-system/README.md

 ## 🚀 Project Overview

 The Event Management System enables organizations to efficiently create, update, and manage events while streamlining attendee registration and analytics.
-Designed for scalability and maintainability, the system leverages a layered backend and a responsive, professional frontend.
+Designed for scalability and maintainability, the system uses a layered backend and a responsive, professional frontend.

 - **Objective:** Simplify event organization, maximize attendee management, and provide analytics.
 - **Target Users:** Event organizers and administration.